 How to Apply

-Application Deadline: August 1, 2025
+Application Deadline: June 1, 2026

-Term: Appointments are for one year with the possibility of renewal for a second year, contingent upon satisfactory progress and continued alignment with program goals.
+Term: Appointments are for one year, with the possibility of renewal for a second-year contingent upon satisfactory progress and continued alignment with program goals.

 To apply, please submit the following materials by email to Erick Castro, Program Manager (eocastro@health.ucsd.edu):